Yamapps/PocSecured/README.md

 This is the repository for the Android secured POC.

-This demo shows how to build a simple Android app that integrates the Microsoft Authenthication Library (MSAL).
+This demo shows how to build a simple Android app that integrates the Microsoft Authentication Library (MSAL).

 ## MSAL Integration